 General

-Bits 0–2 of the Transfer Frame Data Field Header shall contain the TFDZ Construction Rules.
+Bits 0–2 of the Transfer Frame Data Field Header shall contain one of the TFDZ Construction Rules defined in 4.1.4.2.2.2.1 through 4.1.4.2.2.2.8.

-The TFDZ Construction Rules shall be used to identify how the protocol organizes the user data within the TFDZ in order to transport it.
+NOTE - The TFDZ Construction Rules shall be used to identify how the protocol organizes the data within the TFDZ in order to transport it.
+The eight TFDZ Construction Rules are summarized in Table 4-3.